The ultimate landlord’s checklist for tenants in Dubai

 Signing a rental agreement

 Once you have done your due diligence, you must sign a tenancy agreement with your renter.
-Make sure the tenancy agreement covers all the relevant points and states them clearly.
+Ensure the tenancy agreement covers all relevant points and states them clearly.
 You can check out our blog about tenancy agreements in Dubai to know more about the roles and obligations of both tenants and landlords in Dubai.

-For more clarity, read up on RERA Dubai tenancy law.
+For more clarity, read up on the RERA Dubai tenancy law.

 FAQs About Rental Checklist for Landlords